ArtV97/iot_rollups_device/README.md

 **The operating voltage of the NEO-6M chip ranges from 2.7 to 3.6V.
 But, the module comes with MICREL’s MIC5205 Ultra-Low Dropout 3V3 regulator.
 So we can easily connect it to Arduino or any 5V logic microcontroller without using a logic level converter.**

-#### Position Fix Led Indicator
+#### Led Indicator
 There is an LED on the NEO-6M GPS module that indicates the status of the ‘Position Fix’.
 It will blink at different rates depending on which state it is in:

-* No blinking – it is searching for satellites.
+* No blinking - it is searching for satellites.
-* Blink every 1s – Position Fix is found (the module can see enough satellites).
+* Blink every 1s - Position Fix is found (the module can see enough satellites).

 #### Pinout
 Pin | Desc